TARGENE/TMLE.jl/docs/src/index.md

 qr = getqueryreport(mach, 1)
 ```

-This will give you an easy access to the `QueryReport` structure.
+This will give you an easy access to the `Report` structure.

 - `ztest`